When Aliens Attack ....Or At Least, Go Bad

 Therefore, the time-traveling Trekkers must save the whales in order to save the whole future of the galaxy.

-On top of that, Chekov gets saved from the barbaric medical system of our time, Scotty "invents" a plexiglass, and, as always, Kirk gets the girl.
+On top of that, Chekov gets saved from the barbaric medical system of our time, Scotty "invents" a brand form of super-plexiglass, Spock starts to show signs of being Spock again, and, as always, Capt.
+Kirk gets the girl.

 We Earthlings did it to the American Natives, we did it to the Australian Aborigines and in the not-so-distant future, we tried to do it to the alien populace of Pandora.